Questfall/docs/authors/author spaces.md

 ### Silver Donations

-Each author space has a silver balance that can be used to promote the created quests.
-The owner of the author's space can freely increase the Silver balance on the account by adding Silver or burning Gold or QFT.
-Anyone else can add to this balance by **Donating Silver** or Gold to the author's space.
-Gold or QFT transferred or donated to author space is automatically burned to silver.
+Each author space has a QFT, Gold, and Silver balances that can be used for special rewards and to promote the created quests.
+The owners can freely deposit any amount of these assets to the author's space.

+QFT and Gold can be withdrawn but Silver can be only used within the author space.

+Other users can **Donate** assets to the author space to increase the Silver balance.
+The donation allows project members and common users to support the space.
+Donated QFTs and Gold are immediately burned to Silver.

 {% hint style="info" %}
-Personal resources can be used directly for promotion by the quest creator without manually moving the Silver to the author space first.
+Personal resources can be used directly for promotion by the quest creator without manually moving the assets to the author space first.
 {% endhint %}

-The donation allows the project members and common users to support the author space.
-Additionally, it separates the owner's resources from the author spaces, to make hiring a co-creator or talent safer.

-There is no limit to the amount of Silver an author's space can hold and the Silver can’t be withdrawn.

 ***